 FIGURE 2 BEDROOM OR AUX TV LOCATION CONFIGURATION

 These wall plates are typically located in the wall or ceiling near your bedroom or auxiliary TV location.
+Additionally you may find an HDMI cable used to relay satellite signal from living room.
 Not available on all models.